Layr-Labs/eigenda/docs/spec/overview.md

 - Liveness threshold: The liveness threshold defines the minimum percentage of stake which an attacker must control in order to mount a liveness attack on the system.
 - Safety threshold: The safety threshold defines the total percentage of stake which an attacker must control in order to mount a first-order safety attack on the system.

-The term "first-order attack" alludes to the fact that exceeding the safety threshold may represent only a contingency rather than an actual safety failure due to the presence of recovery mechanisms that would apply during suh a contingency.
+The term "first-order attack" alludes to the fact that exceeding the safety threshold may represent only a contingency rather than an actual safety failure due to the presence of recovery mechanisms that would apply during such a contingency.
 Discussion of such mechanisms is outside of the scope of the current documentation.

 Safety thresholds can translate directly into cryptoeconomic safety properties for quorums consisting of tokens which experience toxicity in the event of publicly observable attacks by a large coalition of token holders.
 This an other discussions of cryptoeconomic security are also beyond the scope of this technical documentation.
 We restrict the discussion to illustrating how the protocol preserves the given safety and liveness thresholds.